mirjalal/Sound3D/README.md

 	- vorbisfile.dll, vorbis.dll, ogg.dll (all 3 required for OGG loading, if not found, all OGG loads will fail)

-How to get started? - Compile and run "sample.cpp", it contains everything you need to get started.
+How to get started? - Compile and run "Sample", it contains everything you need.